kurierjs/kurier/README.md

 A processor is responsable of executing JSONAPI operations for certain resource types.
 If you're familiar with the Model-View-Controller pattern, processor can be somewhat compared to the `C` in `MVC`.

-JSONAPI-TS includes two built-in processors:
+Kurier includes two built-in processors:

 - an abstract `OperationProcessor` which defines an API capable of executing the fundamental operations on a resource;
 - a concrete `KnexProcessor`, which is a Knex-powered DB-capable implementation of the `OperationProcessor`.